Name: Nicholas Reo (e-mail)

 Nicholas Reo is an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians.
-He studies tribal (indigenous) coupled human and natural systems with particular interest in 1) linked socio-ecological outcomes of traditional land management practices, 2) traditional ecological knowledge and 3) tribal responses to rapid environmental change.
-Dr. Reo also studies tribal participation in polycentric environmental governance and large scale, indigenous led stewardship of riparian ecosystems.
+He studies indigenous coupled human and natural systems.
+He is particularly interested in the ways traditional ecological knowledge, ecosystem stewardship, and socio-ecological adaptation contributes to sustainability in the context of rapid environmental change.
+Dr. Reo's recent work studies tribal participation in polycentric environmental governance and large scale, indigenous led stewardship of riparian ecosystems.

 Reo, N.J. and A. Parker (2013) Re-thinking colonialism to prepare for the impacts of rapid environmental change Climatic Change 120 (3): 671-682.